kivy-garden/garden.rotabox/README.md

 **ready** *BooleanProperty* (False)
  Useful to read in cases where the widget is stationary.
  Signifies the completion of the widget's initial preparations.
+ Also, its state changes to True after every size change or reset.

+**prepared** *BooleanProperty* (False)
+ Its state change signifies a reset.
+ The reset completion signal, however, is the consequent [ready] state change to True.

 **get_point(pol_index, point_index)** *Method*
  Returns the current position of a certain point.